-Application forms are available from the Office of Admissions, Registration and Records, and may be submitted after September 15 for the following year.
+Application forms are available from the Office of the Registrar and may be submitted after September 15 for the following year.
 Applicants are advised to submit their applications as early as possible in the academic year.
 Applications received after March 31 for fall entry into open enrolment programs are considered late and will be processed subject to course availability.